ashayp22/Recogg/Web Interface/README.md

 ## Getting Started

 In order to run the interface, the user must install node js which can be found [here](https://nodejs.org/en/download/).
 They will also need to install npm which gets downloaded with node js.
+Once node js and npm are completely installed, user should download the full [Web-Interface folder]().

 ### Prerequisites